 Happy holidays from the happiest little ding-dong dog in Big Bear Lake, California!
 Why is she so unbelievably happy?
 Because this holiday season she is enjoying Sweet Potato Homemade dog treats!If it’s the beginning of December than Carly dog and I are praying for snow and maybe still doing a little trail running on crisp 20 degree mornings in this mountain resort ski town.
 We didn’t always spend our days trail running in the crispy cold December sunshine.

 Once upon a time I spent a summer severely disabled and mainly cuddling with the dogs on the porch and enjoying the thunderstorms all summer long.
+I’d spend most nights looking at stuff for your dog, to try and keep him a happy pooch.
 That was a few years in the past and now we are keeping busy most of my days off between mountain biking every trail we can find or climbing up to nearly every peak in southern California that has not burned down yet.
 (Boo forest fires)

 One extremely boring day last summer, after I had back surgery and before I could run or mountain bike or barely even hobble around our town really, I found myself searching the shelves of our neighborhood grocery store for some pet food, any pet food, that was not mainly corn.
 And gross GMO’s.
 I don’t eat those gross mass produced processed foods; Why should my pets?
 Let’s face it, corn is a delicious food, but it’s usually full of pesky GMO’s and even if it’s not, there is nothing healthy at all, in the least bit about corn.
 It’s just a filler.
 We barely eat corn in our household; Why would I feed it to our pets just because it’s cheap!
 This was the week I really got serious about making home-made snacks for our pets and homemade dog treats, especially.